jneug/typst-mantys/src/util/link.typ

 #let _type = type

-/// The type links supported by @@type.
+/// The type links supported by `type`.
 ///
 /// Can be used to add new or alter exisiting type links.
 ///